FusionAuth/fusionauth-example-cloudfront-redirect/README.md

 ### Associate the function with the distribution
 - see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/associate-function.html to add an association to the function.
     - Run the function every time CloudFront receives a request.
     - This creates a behavior for the distribution.

 ### Add the CloudFront-Viewer-Country header to each viewer request
-- see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/adding-cloudfront-headers.html for adding headers to a request.
+- see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/adding-cloudfront-headers.html about adding headers to a request.
-- Add a origin request policy to the distribution behavior to add headers.
+- Add a origin request policy to the distribution behavior to add additional headers.
     - Specifically, add the policy AllViewerAndCloudFrontHeaders-2022-06 to include the CloudFront-Viewer-Country header which contains the two-letter country code for the viewer’s country.

 ### Test the distribution
-- use the Distribution domain name or create a custom url in Route 53 pointing to the Distribution domain name.
+- use the Distribution domain name or create an alternate domain name.

 ## More